 Assessment is carried out by a combination of examinations at the end of your first year, and after that, written assignments (essays, scripts or production papers), extended essays, assessed coursework, and a portfolio of practical work.

 Outside the tasks and assessments required by their curriculum, students are encouraged to take full advantage of our technical facilities which are available on a 24/7 basis to create a portfolio of individual creative work.

 A Levels: ABB

-Required: At least five GCSE passes at grades A* to C or 9-4, including Maths and English.
+- At least five GCSE passes at grade A*-C or 9-4, including English and Mathematics.